-Students may interrupt their studies for two consecutive semesters (not counting summer and/or winter session) and remain on record as active.
+5 tudents may interrupt their studies for two consecutive semesters (not counting summer and/or winter session, up to 15 months) and remain on record as active.
 This grace period begins at the end of the last semester during which the student was enrolled.
 Students who enroll during the grace period need not apply for readmission to the University in order to register for classes.